 What is forest bathing?

-Forest bathing is a nature connection practise that originates in Japan, it is a direct translation of 'Shinrin-Yoku'.
-This nature connection practice is quiet, gentle and mindful.
-You are invited to slow down to the pace of nature, to appreciate the many small moments of beauty and wonder that often pass us by.
-In our busy worlds, forest bathing is permission to enjoy the present moment and connect deeply to our natural world.
+Forest Bathing is a nature connection practice that originates in Japan, where it is known as 'Shinrin-Yoku'—literally meaning 'forest bathing.'
+This gentle and mindful practice invites you to slow down to the pace of nature, noticing the many small moments of beauty and wonder that often pass us by.
+Amid our busy lives, Forest Bathing offers permission to be present and connect deeply with the natural world.

 What is Forest Bathing not?

-Forest bathing walks are not nature identification walks and I will not be naming trees or plants.
-It is also not a form of group therapy or one to one therapy, Forest Bathing is a wellbeing practice.
+Forest Bathing walks are not nature identification walks—I will not be naming trees or plants.
+They are also not group therapy or one-to-one therapy; Forest Bathing is a wellbeing practice focused on mindful connection with nature.

 What benefits does it offer?

-Forest Bathing can lower stress, boost mood, and deepen your appreciation for nature.
-Most forest bathing participants say they leave feeling both restored and energised with a calmer mind.
+Forest Bathing can help lower stress, boost your mood, and deepen your appreciation for nature.
+Many participants report leaving these sessions feeling both restored and energised, with a calmer mind.

 Why walk with a forest bathing guide?

-In our busy world, walking with a trained guide is permission to slow down and become truly mindful.
-Being part of a supportive small group can help us gain other perspectives to appreciate the woodland.
-I am an experienced practitioner in holding groups and providing a gentle and mindful experience, being adaptable and flexible when needed.
+In today’s busy world, walking with a trained guide offers you permission to slow down and become truly mindful.
+Being part of a supportive small group allows you to gain new perspectives and appreciate the woodland on a deeper level.
+As an experienced practitioner, I create gentle, mindful experiences and am adaptable and flexible to everyone’s needs.

-I have my own meditation and mindfulness practice, which I have cultivated and continue to grow, for the past 15 years.
-Knowing how to deeply quieten my own body and mind enables me to provide a peaceful and welcoming atmosphere.
+With over 15 years of meditation and mindfulness practice, I know how to deeply quieten my own body and mind, which helps me create a peaceful and welcoming atmosphere for others.

-Should any difficult emotions arise, I am skilled in providing a discreet and comforting response.
+If any difficult emotions arise, I am skilled in providing discreet, compassionate support.